-This tendency to form caste organizations was, however, not confined to the Ezhavas and the untouchables.
-In fact, at the very time when the Swami, the Doctor and the Asan were organizing the Ezhavas in their S. N.D.P.
-Yogam, some leaders of the Nair community were forming their caste organization.
-The Nairs are no doubt one of the privileged castes; but they too, suffered various inequalities in relation to castes that are above them, e. g., the Namboodiris.
-Furthermore, they had various social problems relating to marriage, family, inheritance, etc., which, in the eyes of the enlightened representatives of the community, were far too outmoded and required radical transformations.
-It was thus that various caste organizations were formed all over Kerala, though they could not be centralized under such a dynamic personality as Sri Narayana Guru of the Ezhavas.
-The tendency to form caste organizations ultimately reached the highest caste, the Namboodiris.
-They are, of course, the most privileged in the social order.
-But for the same reason, their system of the family, marriage and inheritance was as outmoded as that of any other cast.
-It, therefore, raised various problems, the solution of which was considered by the enlightened representatives of the community as necessary for their advancement.
-They too, therefore, came to form their own caste organization.
+This tendency to form caste organisations was, however, not confined to the Ezhavas and the untouchables.
+In fact at the same time when the Swami, the Doctor and Asan were organising the Ezhavas in their S. N. D. P. Yogam, there were some leaders of the Nayar community also who were forming their caste organisations.
+Now, it is true that the Nayars are one of the privileged castes; but they too suffered various inequalities in relation to castes that are above them, e.g. the Namboodiris.
+Furthermore, they had various social problems relating to marriage, family, inheritance, etc., which, in the eyes of the enlightened representatives of the community were far too outmoded and required radical transformation.
+It was thus that the various caste organisations were formed all over Kerala, though they could not be centralised under such a dynamic personality as Sri Narayan Guru of the Ezhavas.

+The tendency to form caste organisations ultimately reached the highest caste, the Namboodiris.
+It is true that they are the most privileged in the social order.
+But, for the same reason, their system of the family, marriage and inheritance was as outmoded as that of any other caste.
+It, therefore, raised various problems the solution of which was considered by the enlightened representatives of the community as necessary for their advancement.
+It was thus that they too formed their own caste organisation.

-Almost all castes were thus organizing themselves in their respective caste organizations.
-The most significant of them, however, were the organizations of the oppressed and untouchable castes; it was they that, for the first time in the history of Kerala, started mobilizing the overwhelming majority of the peasantry against the prevailing social order which was oppressive to the entire people of Kerala.
-The formation of the caste organizations of these sections of people, together with the tenancy movement as explained above, laid the basis for the rising peasant movement.
+Though it is thus clear that almost all castes were organising themselves in their respective caste organisations, the most significant of these organisations were those of the oppressed and untouchable castes, because it was these caste organisations that were, for the first time in the history of Kerala, mobilising the overwhelming majority of the peasantry against the prevailing social order which was oppressive to the entire people of Kerala.
+It was in fact the formation of the caste organisations of these sections of the people that, together with the tenancy movement as explained above, laid the first basis for the rising peasant movement.

-It is easy enough to see today that these caste organizations are not the class organizations of the peasantry; they on the contrary, consolidate the caste separatism of the people in general and of the peasantry in particular, so that the grip of these caste organizations on the peasantry has to be broken if they are to be organized as a class.
-It is, however, a historical fact that one of the first forms in which the peasant masses rose in struggle against feudalism was in the form of caste organizations.
-In spite of the fact that they had no clear perspective of changing the social order, of breaking the backs of the landlords as a class, of ending the rent system and redistributing lands, the Nair peasantry rose against the Brahmin ienmis and the Ezhava peasantry against their caste-Hindu oppressors, including the Nairs.
-It was this peasant character of the caste organizations that made them part and parcel of the national politics of our country.
+It is easy enough to see today that these caste organisations are not the class organisations of the peasantry; they do, on the contrary, consolidate the caste separatism of the people in general and the peasantry in particular, so that the grip of these caste organisations on the peasantry has to be broken if they are to be organised as a class.
+It is, however, a historical fact that the first form in which the peasant masses rose in struggle against feudalism was the form of caste organisations.
+In spite of the fact that they had no clear perspective of changing the social order, of breaking the backs of landlords as a class, of ending the rent system and redistributing land, the Nayar peasantry rose against the Brahmin jenmis and the Ezhava peasantry against their caste-Hindu oppressors including the Nayars.
+It was this peasant character of the caste organisations that made them part and parcel of the national politics of our country.